 2. Being a “nice” player is a positive attribute, and we all have our favorite silent leaders on our rosters.

 However, the world of college athletics is starving for more proactive, independent, and assertive student leaders, so what do we do to change this trend?

-We start by educating parents, athletes, age, grade, and high school coaches in the process on what it is that coaches are struggling with and what it is our teams are lacking.
-There are several ways we can achieve this but it also means if you want to stop hearing only the sound of your own voice at practice or in the classroom and digging through your resumes to exhume an ounce of leadership when you really need a pound, you will likely have some editing to do in your recruiting, admissions or hiring process.
+We start by educating parents, athletes, age, grade, and high school coaches in the process on what coaches are struggling with and what our teams are lacking.
+There are several ways we can achieve this, but it also means if you want to stop hearing only the sound of your own voice at practice or in the classroom and digging through your resumes to exhume an ounce of leadership when you really need a pound, you will likely have some editing to do in your recruiting, admissions or hiring process.

 Reprinted with approval from Coach Becky Carlson